wu-hongjun/Hackintosh-Razer-Blade-RZ09-0301/README.md

 * Hardware I tested with: Thunderbolt 3 NVMe SSD enclosure + PM981 1TB.
 ##### eGPU
 * I sold my eGPU so I was not abe to test it, but for OpenCore version, for now, it is probably not going to work.

-### Undervolting:
-  * (TBD) By undervolting the computer, the fan is MUCH quieter and more pleasant to use.
-I am using an app called [volta](https://volta.garymathews.com).
-You can also google for undervolting using script which I hasn't tried so do it in your own risk.
-Unfortunately intel does not have a XTU software for macOS.
-It is not free, but it is cheap.
-Just two cups of coffee gives you a much better experience.
-You can download a "trial version" and try it out on your laptop.
-I didn't get money for advertising this...it just works.

 ### Replace Thermal Paste:
    * WARNING: Not recommended.
 If you bend the copper plate the entire thing becomes useless.